-When you write to an employer to apply for an advertised job, there are a number of ways you can make your letter stand out in the mind of the reader.
+When you write to an employer to ask if there is work available, there are some things you can do to make the letter stand out in the mind of the reader.

 There are two main things to consider when writing to an employer:

-- formatting—the way the letter is set out
+- formatting—the way the letter or email is set out

 Formatting is important so that the reader can easily find the information on the page.

-There is more than one correct way to set out a letter and the Write 101.com site (see our Related Links) gives examples of how to set out the items listed below.
+There is more than one correct way to set out a letter and the Write 101.com site (see Related links) gives several examples of how to set out the items listed below.